cimug-org/CIMTool/index.md

 Stable releases are preferred and these are available in a number of forms detailed here: http://wiki.cimtool.org/Download.html

-# Development Release 1.4.4
+### Development Release 1.4.4 [21-Jan-2009]
-new feature: CIMTool can now generate a database schema from a CIM profile.
+**new feature:** CIMTool can now generate a database schema from a CIM profile.
 This is done by selecting the "SQL" option in the profile editor.
 An SQL92 DDL artifact is generated.
 This has been tested for compatibility with Oracle 10g.

 The generated code includes tables and fields for classes and properties and comments are copied through for clarity.
 Constraint definitions are generated for mandatory/optional cardinality, enumeration membership, association type and class inheritance.

 Class inheritance has been implemented using the PK-PK join approach.

-correction: the comparison functions were not configured correctly in the previous release and would yield no results.
+**correction:** the comparison functions were not configured correctly in the previous release and would yield no results.

-correction: a regression causing the cardinality of some associations extracted from xmi to be incorrect.
+**correction:** a regression causing the cardinality of some associations extracted from xmi to be incorrect.

-correction: a regression in the "make leaf classes concrete" function caused all classes to be marked as not concrete.
+**correction:** a regression in the "make leaf classes concrete" function caused all classes to be marked as not concrete.

-correction: an infinite loop when generating artifacts from some profiles containing a circular association.
+**correction:** an infinite loop when generating artifacts from some profiles containing a circular association.

-correction: the eclipse platform sometimes reported errors when a profile was deleted.
+**correction:** the eclipse platform sometimes reported errors when a profile was deleted.

-### Development Release 1.4.3
+### Development Release 1.4.3 [21-Jan-2009]
-enhancement: comparisons of profiles to profiles or schema to schema are now much faster and require much less memory.
+**enhancement:** comparisons of profiles to profiles or schema to schema are now much faster and require much less memory.
 These operations now use CIMTool's cache for the inputs.

-enhancement: Repair and remap profile function now corrects the namespace of enumeration values
+**enhancement:** Repair and remap profile function now corrects the namespace of enumeration values

-enhancement: enumerations can now be added directly to the profile (previsously they were added only as a side effect of property definition)
+**enhancement:** enumerations can now be added directly to the profile (previsously they were added only as a side effect of property definition)

-correction: a regression prevented restriction of the range of a property to a subclass.
+**correction:** a regression prevented restriction of the range of a property to a subclass.

-correction: enumeration restrictions were not carried into the generated OWL and RDFS artifacts and were not validated in instance documents.
+**correction:** enumeration restrictions were not carried into the generated OWL and RDFS artifacts and were not validated in instance documents.

-### Development Release 1.4.2
+### Development Release 1.4.2 [21-Jan-2009]
-new feature: profile consistency checking and problem display.
+**new feature:** profile consistency checking and problem display.
 CIMTool will check each profile against the project schema during the build phase.
 Inconsistencies are recorded in a diagnostic file which can be viewed with CIMTool's diagnostic editor (also used for instance validation).

 When consistency errors exist error markers appear on the profile resource (in the Project Explorer view) and the affected profile elements in the profile outline view.
 A entry is also added to the eclipse problems view.